 When you send your Gnome SVG/PNG files to your Cricut to cut, ensure you use your brayer to roll the paper, vinyl or card to adhere to the mat.
 Movement will affect the cut.

 Line up all the layers in design space, to confirm all files line up correctly and exactly the same size.
 Remember you are using 5 colours so have the card stock ready to hand and really think about the colours.

 I chose beige card stock for the back layer for my gnomes nose, and glittery rose gold for the top layer for a sparkly effect, popping white in for the beard and two shades of red for layers 3 and 4 for my hat and heart.
 However you can swap this about and use any colour you wish.

 I have suggested an order on the files which makes sense and the layers are numbered accordingly.

 Start by placing the back Valentines Gnome SVG layer face up, and sticking foam pads to the back of your layer 2

 Now flip the layer over and position onto the back layer, making sure it lines up.
 Keep going layer by layer until you’ve finished.

 How To Get Your Valentines Day Gnome SVG/PNG Files

-Click the image below to get your free downloadable Valentine Gnome SVG/png files and follow these instructions to add to Cricut Design Space.
-Don’t forget to turn off any pop up blockers, and if your email doesn’t come through check your spam folder.
-If you are already a subscriber check the members area on the main page and the files are ready for you there.
+Click here or on the image below to get your free downloadable Valentine Gnome SVG/png files from our shop and follow these instructions to add to Cricut Design Space.
 Note if you are using Glowforge you need SVG files to cut the image out of wood or acrylic.
 Or Png or SVG to engrave.